V4Fire/Client/src/components/base/b-router/README.md

     < b-dynamic-page
 ```

-### Connection API between the router and other components
+### Connection API between router and other components

-All components have two accessors to work with the router:
+All components have two accessors for working with the router:

-* `router` — a link to a router instance;
+* `router` - the router instance;
-* `route` — an object of the active route.
+* `route` - the active route object.

 ```
 - namespace [%fileName%]